Skip to main content

 Representative Publications

-“Mapping Organizational Theories in Arts and Cultural Management Research” (with Y. Jung).
-Chapter in The Oxford Handbook of Arts and Cultural Management.
-Y. Jung, N. Vakharia, and M. Vecco, eds.
-Oxford University Press.
-2023.
+• Jung, Y., and Keeney, K. "Mapping Organizational Theories in Arts and Cultural Management Research."
+In The Oxford Handbook of Arts and Cultural Management, edited by Y. Jung, N. Vakharia, and M. Vecco, Oxford University Press, 2023.

-“Conceptualizing Benefit as a Standard Unit of Measure for Third Sector Arts Organizations.”
-(Second author with C. DeVereaux).
-Culture and Local Governance, 8(1).
-2023.
+• DeVereaux, C., and Keeney, K. "Conceptualizing Benefit as a Standard Unit of Measure for Third Sector Arts Organizations."
+Culture and Local Governance, vol. 8, no. 1, 2023.

-“Hidden in Plain Sight: Systems Intelligence in Arts Leadership.” (with Y. Jung).
-Journal of Arts Management, Law, and Society.
-2022.
+• Jung, Y., and Keeney, K. "Hidden in Plain Sight: Systems Intelligence in Arts Leadership."
+Journal of Arts Management, Law, and Society, 2022.

-“The Role of Artists as Co-Creators in Advancing Climate Adaptation Strategies at the Local Level.”
-(Second author with H. Wu and C. Burgess).
-Journal of Cultural Management and Cultural Policy.
-2022.
+• Wu, H., Burgess, C., and Keeney, K. "The Role of Artists as Co-Creators in Advancing Climate Adaptation Strategies at the Local Level."
+Journal of Cultural Management and Cultural Policy, 2022.

-“Reimagining the University Performing Arts Center in an Era of Competition and Globalization.”
-American Journal of Arts Management, 7(1).
-2019.
+• Keeney, K. "Reimagining the University Performing Arts Center in an Era of Competition and Globalization."
+American Journal of Arts Management, vol. 7, no. 1, 2019.